capactio/capact/docs/tutorial/rocketchat-installation/README.md

 * Voltron cluster installed, for example on [AWS EKS](../eks-installation/README.md).See also [GCP cluster installation guide](../voltron-installation/README.md).

-All actions need to be run from the bastion host.
-It requires:
+> **NOTE:** For AWS EKS Voltron installation, all operation need to be run from the bastion host.

+The following tools are required:

 * capectl installed